kubernetes/community/communication/mailing-list-guidelines.md

 are there to help facilitate leadership changes, or various other administrative functions.

-The group management settings for Google Groups have been changed in order to make groups simpler to manage.
-This has caused some breaks in certain groups visibility settings related to SIG and WG Google Groups.
-The instructions on how to fix from Google Groups for owners of the list:
-Near the top right, click **Manage group**.
-- **Information** -> **Directory** -> **Edit the setting to set the desired visibility for your group.** -> **Save**.
-- This [link] have all the details related to these changes.

 Users who are violating the [Code of Conduct] or other negative activities (like spamming) should be moderated.
 - [Lock the thread immediately] so that people cannot reply to the thread.